losangela/angela-leetcode/findKthLargest/README.md

 I saw two ways of solving for this problem.
 The easy solution would be to sort the array and find the K largest by index.
 The other solution would be to put a priority queue with a sest length and iterate through the input array and then at the end return the first in the priority queue.
-This solution has better time and space complexity.
+This solution has better time complexity.
 I made a priority queue with a linked list implementation.
 The priority queue's stack limit is declared by the K that is passed in.

 For example 1, we have Input: [3,2,1,5,6,4] and k = 2 and we have Output: 5
 First We declare a priority queue with a length limit of 2.
 Then we iterate through the input array and enqueue